openhab/openhab1-addons/bundles/binding/org.openhab.binding.intertechno/README.md

 { culintertechno="type=raw;commandOn=FF00FF00FF;commandOff=FF00FF00F0" }
 ```

-This configuration allows you to manual specify the complete commands to send in either ON or OFF state.
+This configuration allows you to manually specify the complete commands to send in either ON or OFF state.
 The given commands will be sent directly to the CUL (prefixed with "is").